gradle/gradle-build-action/README.md

 ```yaml
 cache-disabled: true
 ```

+### Incompatibility with other caching mechanisms

+When using `gradle-build-action` we recommend that you avoid using other mechanisms to save and restore the Gradle User Home.

+Specifically:
+- Avoid using `actions/cache` configured to cache the Gradle User Home, [as described in this example](https://github.com/actions/cache/blob/main/examples.md#java---gradle).
+- Avoid using `actions/setup-java` with the `cache: gradle` option, [as described here](https://github.com/actions/setup-java#caching-gradle-dependencies).

+Using either of these mechanisms may interfere with the caching provided by this action.
+If you choose to use a different mechanism to save and restore the Gradle User Home, you should disable the caching provided by this action, as described above.

 ### Cache keys

 Distributions downloaded to satisfy a `gradle-version` parameter are stored outside of Gradle User Home and cached separately.
 The cache key is unique to the downloaded distribution and will not change over time.